joseph-a-levine/authoring/_older/august_2021.md

-"A Deepness in the Sky" and "The City in the Middle of the Night"

 [Matt Clancy](https://mattsclancy.substack.com/) recently ran the first ever EconTwitter science fiction book club, inspiring me to read Vernor Vinge's "[A Deepness in the Sky](https://smile.amazon.com/Deepness-Sky-Zones-Thought-Book-ebook/dp/B002H8ORKM)."
 Vinge's work on [technological forecasting](https://arbital.com/p/Vingean_uncertainty/), less well known, is also very impressive.
 Fitting with Clancy's research focus, "Deepness" is a tremendous work of public and innovation economics.
 By introducing sci-fi physical constraints, Vinge plays with various models for how governments can push fundamental science forward (or, more often than not, fail).

 Another fun sci-fi economics book was "The City in the Middle of the Night" by Charlie Jane Anders.
 The economy in Anders' book uses different currencies for each type of good you might want to purchase, which Noah Smith (who consulted on the novel) calls an "utterly insane system."
 The book also takes place within my favorite astrodynamic phenomena, a [tidally locked](https://en.wikipedia.org/wiki/Tidal_locking) planet (or "eyeball earth").
 With one side of the planet perpetually scorched and the other perpetually frozen, life can only exist in a twilight band where the two meet.